kubernetes/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

   Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?
   The rollout should not fail.
 Feature gate only needs to be enabled on `kube-controller-manager`.
 So it is either enabled or disabled.
+  In an HA cluster, assume a 1.N kube-controller-manager has feature gate enabled and takes the lease first, and the GC Controller has already forcefully deleted the pods.
+Then it loses it to a 1.N-1 kube-controller-manager which as feature gate disabled.
+In this case, the Attach Detach Controller won't have the new behavior so it will wait for 6 minutes before force detach the volume.
+  If the 1.N kube-controller-manager has feature gate disabled while the 1.N-1 kube-controller-manager has feature gate enabled, the GC Controller will not forcefully delete the pods.
+So the Attach Detach Controller will not be triggered to force detach.
+In the later case, it will still keep the old behavior.

 * **What specific metrics should inform a rollback?**
   If for some reason, the user does not want the workload to failover to a different running node after the original node is shutdown and the `out-of-service`  taint is applied, a rollback can be done.
 I don't see why it is needed though as user can prevent the failover from happening by not applying the `out-of-service` taint.
+  Since use of this feature requires applying a taint manually by the user, it should not specifically require rollback.

 * **Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?**
   Describe manual testing that was done and the outcomes.